 In more severe cases, dithranol at a concentration of 0.1 to 0.2% can be added to compounded preparations for overnight application to the scalp.
-Higher concentrations of dithranol (0.5 to 1%) can be used for short-term contact treatment.
+Higher concentrations of dithranol (0.5 to 1%) can be used for short contact treatment, applied and left for no more than 30 minutes before being washed off.
+Short-contact treatment can be very irritating to inflamed skin.
 Preparations containing dithranol and tars should be used with caution by fair-haired individuals as they can stain the hair.
 Dithranol's propensity to cause red-brown staining and skin irritation has contributed to a decline in its use.